P-A-R-U-S/Go-Job-Worker-Service/docs/RFD-JobWorkerService.md

   * call `Stop` function if `Job` was found, otherwise return error

   > **Not any job and it output removed from then server**.
 So, depend on the load and size of total output it would come to OOM situation sooner or later and [panic](https://go.dev/blog/defer-panic-and-recover).

-  > Probably we need to consider some API or process to clean completed jobs based on size, date of creation, frequency of usage or etc.
+  > **[Out of scope]** _Probably we need to consider some API or process to clean completed jobs based on size, date of creation, frequency of usage or etc._

 #### Security